shoelace-style/shoelace/docs/pages/components/copy.md

 ### Displaying Copy Errors

-Copy errors can occur if the value is an empty string, if the `for` attribute points to an id that doesn't exist, or if the browser rejects the operation.
+Copy errors can occur if the value is an empty string, if the `from` attribute points to an id that doesn't exist, or if the browser rejects the operation.
 You can customize the error that's shown by populating the `error` slot with your own content.

 ```html:preview
 <sl-copy from="not-found"></sl-copy>